usalu/semio/README.md

 # How does semio work?

 >NOTE: This is outdated.
-Version 2 was a complete rewrite.
+Release r23.07 was a complete rewrite.
 It is way better now!

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/usalu/semio/main/docs/softwarequality/systemarchitecture/componentsdiagram-dark.svg">